 - Visiting the Julie Ward Born Free Sanctuary

-If there is anyone out there considering volunteering at Shamwari, and STILL wondering what this experience may involve, let me give you a taste of some of the things you may experience throughout the pages of this blog.
+If there is anyone out there considering volunteering at Shamwari, and STILL wondering what this experience may involve, let me give you a taste of some of the things you may experience throughout the pages of my Shamwari Diaries blog posts.
 Enjoy!